-Species of conservation concern (SCC) were based on the national Red Lists of threatened/near threatened fauna species, and the Protected status of species, as per national and provincial legislation.
-These included:
+Species of conservation concern (SCC) were based on regional- and provincial Red Lists of threatened (Vulnerable, Endangered and Critically Endangered) and Near Threatened fauna species.
+Also included in the discussion of fauna SCC, are species listed as threatened and/or Protected, according to national and provincial legislation.
+Relevant Red Lists and legislation included:

-- Red List of Mammals of South Africa, Lesotho and Swaziland (Child et al., 2016); - The 2015 Eskom Red Data Book of Birds of South Arica, Lesotho and Swaziland (Taylor, et al., 2014); - SANBI's online Red List of South Africa Species (for reptiles, amphibians and invertebrates) (www.speciesstatus.sanbi.org); - National Environmental Management: Biodiversity Act (Act No. 10 of 2004) Threatened or Protected Species List (Notice 389 of 2013) (NEMBA ToPS List, 2007); - Mpumalanga Nature Conservation Act (Act No. 10 of 1998); and - Mpumalanga Red List of Threatened Fauna.
+- Red List of Mammals of South Africa, Lesotho and Swaziland (Child et al., 2016); - The 2015 Eskom Red Data Book of Birds of South Arica, Lesotho and Swaziland (Taylor, et al., 2014); - SANBI's online Red List of South Africa Species (for reptiles, amphibians and invertebrates) (www.speciesstatus.sanbi.org); - National Environmental Management: Biodiversity Act (Act No. 10 of 2004) Threatened or Protected Species List (Notice 389 of 2013) (NEMBA ToPS List, 2007); - Mpumalanga Nature Conservation Act (Act No. 10 of 1998); and - Mpumalanga Province Red List of Threatened Fauna.